geany/www.geany.org/page_content/documentation/faq.md

 dark color schemes available can be found in the [Wiki][4].

-## The vertical scrollbar scrolls over the document and doesn't stop at the last line.
-What's wrong?

-For Geany 0.13 and 0.14, this is enabled by default and allows appending text with the last lines drawn at the top of the view.
-Since Geany 0.15, it is off by default and you can configure it in Geany's preferences dialog.

 ## How can I contribute to Geany?

 See [Contribute to Development][5].